-Functional Pin Description 5VSBY (Pin 1)
+Functional Pin Description

+5VSBY (Pin 2)

-5VSBY is the bias supply of the ISL6532.
+5VSBY is the bias supply of the ISL6532A.
 It is typically connected to the 5V standby rail of an ATX power supply.
-During S4/S5 sleep states the ISL6532 enters a reduced power mode and draws less than 1mA (I{CC5}) from the 5VSBY supply.
-This pin should be locally bypassed using a 0.1μF capacitor.
+During S4/S5 sleep states the ISL6532A enters a reduced power mode and draws less than 1mA (I{CC} S5) from the 5VSBY supply.
+The supply to 5VSBY should be locally bypassed using a 0.1μF capacitor.

-P12V (Pin 18)
+P12V (Pin 25)

-P12V provides the gate drive current to the switching MOSFETs of the PWM power stage.
-The V{TT} regulation circuit is also powered by P12V.
-P12V is only required during S0/S1/S2 operation.
+P12V provides the gate drive to the switching MOSFETs of the PWM power stage.
+The V{TT} regulation circuit and the Linear Driver are also powered by P12V.
+P12V is not required except during S0/S1/S2 operation.
 P12V is typically connected to the +12V rail of an ATX power supply.

-P5VSBY (Pin 8)
+5VSBY (Pin 11)

-This pin provides the V{DDQ} output power during the S3 sleep state.
-The regulator is capable of providing standby V{DDQ} power from either a 5V or 3.3V source.
+This pin provides the V{DDQ} output power during S3 sleep state.
+The regulator is capable of providing standby V{DDQ} power from either the 5VSBY or 3.3VSBY rail.
+It is recommended that the 5VSBY rail be used as the output current handling capability of the standby LDO is higher than with the 3.3VSBY rail.